tonylindeberg/pyscsp/README.md

 Contains the following subpackages:

-## discscsp.py: Discrete Scale-Space and Scale-Space Derivative Toolbox for Python:
+## discscsp.py: Discrete Scale Space and Scale-Space Derivative Toolbox for Python:

 This package comprises: